artem-oppermann/converting-pdf-to-json-using-sensible/README.md

 # Easily Converting PDF to JSON

 The Python code main.py uses the Sensible API to extract data from a PDF document.
-The PDF document is assumed to be of type "tax_forms_1040_2018" or any other name you have used when creating the document type in the Sensible web application.
+The PDF document is assumed to be of type "tax_forms" or any other name you have used when creating the document type in the Sensible web application.
 The extracted data from this document will be returned in a JSON format.

 The code begins by importing the necessary modules, `json` and `requests`.
 It then defines three variables: `DOCUMENT_TYPE`, `DOCUMENT_PATH`, `OUTPUT_PATH` , `ERROR_PATH` and `API_KEY`.